Abandoning an animal is a crime. After leaving notices, Denver Animal Shelter has the authority to impound any animal that appears to be abandoned.

 A Livestock or Fowl Permit allows an individual to keep livestock or fowl such as, but not limited to, horses, mules, donkeys, burros, cattle, sheep, goats, swine, chickens, geese, ducks, or turkeys on their property.

 How do I obtain a permit to keep livestock or fowl on my property?

-In order to obtain a Livestock or Fowl Permit you must first send a (pre-approval) letter to the Director of the Division of Animal Care and Control at 1241 W Bayaud Ave, Denver, CO 80223, with the following information:
+In order to obtain a Livestock or Fowl Permit you must first send a (pre-approval) letter to the Director of Denver Animal Protection at 1241 W Bayaud Ave, Denver, CO 80223, with the following information:

 1. If the request is approved, a pre-approval letter will be issued to the owner.

 2. The owner must contact zoning to finalize request (720) 865-3000.

 If Zoning approves the request, the owner will need to send a copy of the zoning approval letter to the Director of Denver Animal Protection.

 The owner then must purchase the permit from the following location: